 Capabilities that set us apart

-The technologies available to ficonTEC and implemented in the different machines and sub-modules translate into a broad and established array of production capabilities specifically geared to provide the most efficient route to photonics device micro-assembly and test.
+The technologies available to ficonTEC and implemented in the different machines and sub-modules translate into a broad and established array of production capabilities specifically geared to provide the most efficient route to photonics device micro-assembly, packaging and test.

 Working closely with our customers, the required capabilities are determined, and whenever possible we take an active role in helping the customer adopt these capabilities fully.
 We assist in evaluating existing processes and methods, optimizing and developing innovative processes right through to their implementation, resulting in optimization of the assembly processes and thus achieving maximum production efficiency.